-The mission of the Communication Sciences and Disorders Department is to educate individuals in the knowledge and skills necessary to be competent and ethical speech, language and hearing professionals, and to increase awareness of and advocate for people with communication differences and disorders.
+The mission of the Communication Sciences and Disorders Department is to educate individuals in the knowledge and skills necessary to be competent and ethical speech, language and hearing professionals, and to increase awareness of, and advocate for people with, communication disorders and differences.

-The Department of Communication Sciences and Disorders (CSD) is a nationally-accredited clinical training program.
-Our undergraduate and graduate programs are increasing in size.
-The employment rate of audiologists and speech-language pathologists is expected to grow faster than the average for all occupations through the year 2012.
-Employment opportunities in health care are estimated to grow by 26% increase in central MN.
+The Department of Communication Sciences and Disorders (CSD) is a nationally-accredited clinical training program with the potential of expanding to support the growing needs of people across the lifespan who have communication disorders.
+According to the Occupational Outlook Handbook (OOH) from the U.S. Bureau of Labor Statistics, the employment rate of audiologists and speech-language pathologists is expected to grow faster than the average for all occupations through the year 2022.

 In five years, the Department of Communication Sciences and Disorders will:

-- Establish interdisciplinary collaborations to explore research and clinical interests of faculty and students
+- Expand interprofessional and international collaborations to explore research and clinical interests of faculty and students; and

 - Student-centered focus